Where are you?

 This is the First Day of AI.

-1 million users.
-Everyone is going frantic on Twitter.
+Everyone is going frantic on Twitter:

-I was a 25-year old ghostwriter, sending briefs left & right to freelancers.
 I was teaching them how I search, format & design content.

-But on November 30th 2022, I stopped everything I was doing.
+But on November 30th, 2022, I stopped everything I was doing.

-Some said I can “train” this new chatbot — an “AI”.
+Some said I can “train” this new chatbot.
+An “AI”.

-I hit my first AI wall.
+But I hit my first AI wall.

 ChatGPT had a loooooong documentation on how to use it.